 Security token features

 - Applicability for private companies.
 As private companies’ shares are not traded on stock exchanges, raising capital and achieving liquidity is difficult.
-Security tokens can be traded on the crypto exchanges while there’s even no need to go public.
+Security tokens can be traded on crypto exchanges while there’s even no need to go public.